zhimingwang-org/archive/source/_posts/2014-10-27-onedrive-goes-unlimited.md

 comments: true
 categories: [onedrive, 'google drive', icloud, storage, office, 'office 365', microsoft, apple, google]
 ---
+**10/28/2014 Update:**

+Yesterday Microsoft pushed an update to OneDrive.app to MAS.
+After uninstalling, reinstalling, and wiping the 10 GB folder I'd like to sync (that's for photos; I upload videos via the web interface) on both client and server sides, it actually began to work.
+The speed was around 1 MB/s during my last sync of 10 GB worth of data.
+Not fast, but I will be fairly satisfied if it can keep up with that speed.
+Time will tell.

+---
 The OneDrive team just [announced on their blog](https://blog.onedrive.com/office-365-onedrive-unlimited-storage/) that

 > Today, storage limits just became a thing of the past with Office 365.
 Moving forward, all Office 365 customers will get unlimited OneDrive storage at no additional cost.